Home / Blog / Chrome Tab Limit

 These numbers are not Google recommendations.
 They are practical ranges.
 If you also run an IDE, Slack, Figma, video meetings, Android apps, Linux apps, or other memory-heavy software alongside Chrome, keep fewer tabs open.

-The useful number is personal.
-It is the point where your own tabs start using too much memory for your device.
+The useful number is personal: the point where your tabs start using too much memory for your device.
 Check it this way:

-2. Open Chrome Task Manager from Menu > More Tools > Task Manager, or press Shift+Esc on Windows, Linux, and Chromebook, to compare pages, extensions, and apps.
+2. Open Chrome Task Manager from Menu > More Tools > Task Manager, or press Shift+Esc on Windows, Linux, and Chromebook, then sort by Memory to compare pages, extensions, apps, and background pages.

 3. Look for heavy pages first: video calls, design tools, dashboards, documents, social feeds, and tabs that keep updating in the background.